riparian pasture practices

 Riparian areas respond relatively quickly to management changes.
 Those in need of help have limited woody vegetation regeneration (cottonwood, green ash, box elder, wild plum, willow, chokecherry, etc.) and eroded banks with deeply incised channels along seasonal and permanent streams.

-• The South Dakota Game, Fish and Parks (GFP) will provide up to 75 precent cost share to create a riparian pasture managed to improve woody vegetation regeneration and stabilize stream banks while increasing forage production.
+• The South Dakota Game, Fish and Parks (GFP) will provide up to 75 precent cost share to create a riparian pasture managed to improve woody vegetation regeneration and/or establishment and stabilize stream banks while increasing forage production.

 For more information, please contact a GFP habitat biologist.